codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 toc: true
 ---

 Codefresh contains first-class Docker registry support.
-This means that you don't need to manually write `docker login` and `docker pull/push` commands inside pipelines.
-You can use instead declarative YAML and all credential configuration is configured centrally once.
+This means that you don't need to manually write `docker login` and `docker pull/push` commands within pipelines.
+You can use declarative YAML, and all credentials are configured in a central location once.

 ## Viewing Docker images

-To see all images from [all your connected Registries]({{site.baseurl}}/docs/ci-cd-guides/external-docker-registries/):
+To see all images from [all connected registries]({{site.baseurl}}/docs/integrations/docker-registry/docker-registries/):

 * In the Codefresh UI, from the Artifacts section in the sidebar, select [**Images**](https://g.codefresh.io/images/){:target="\_blank"}.